 Safety Valves.
-Two safety pressure relief valves are located in the low side of the system on the freezer.
+Six safety pressure relief valves are an integral part of the packaged Tube-Ice[®] machine.
+Two are located in the low side of the system on the freezer, and two are in the high side of the system on the receiver.
 Vent each of the pressure relief valves to the atmosphere in such a manner as to comply with local and national codes.